GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 ## Overview

-The Gluu Server bundles the Passport.js authentication middleware to enable inbound SAML and [inbound OAuth and OpenID Connect](./passport.md) (all of which can be referred to as "inbound identity").
+The Gluu Server bundles Passport.js authentication middleware to enable inbound SAML and [inbound OAuth and OpenID Connect](./passport.md) (all of which can be referred to as "inbound identity").
 Passport normalizes the process of supporting user authentication at external identity providers (IDP) and offers a standard mapping for user claims and user registration in your Gluu Server.

-Passport is an MIT licensed, Node.js web app that supports hundreds of "authentication strategies" out-of-the-box.
+Passport is an MIT licensed, Node.js web app that supports hundreds of "authentication strategies" out-of-the-box, including SAML.

 ## Passport setup

+### During Gluu instalation
 Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
 Simply opt to include it during initial installation.

 ### Post Gluu installation